jbossdemocentral/generic-demo-template/README.md

 This template will help you to become a local JBoss Rock Star.

 It provides you with the tools to setup simple, conisstent and easily repeatable demo projects and provide you with guidelines to allow you to consistently amaze and dazzle.
-All the JBoss Demo Central projects related to JBoss BRMS, JBoss BPM Suite, JBoss Fuse, and bpmPaaS have been using this template for years.

 Getting started with this template